Do you feel guilty about having dental phobia?

 - Ask questions about future appointments.
 If you know what to expect, you may feel less anxious about it.

-- Have a clear agreement with your dentist about how you will let them know if you are uncomfortable or having pain during treatment.
+- Have a clear agreement with your dentist about how you will let them know if you are uncomfortable or are having any discomfort during treatment.

 If you are anxious about dental treatment, we are happy to see you in our office and help you overcome your fears.
 We hope to see you soon.”